getachewhundera/weekend-redux-feedback-loop/instructionss.md

 //Notes:
-- Every question will need a component page.
+- Every question will need a component page.//DONE
     - 4 components/pages for form
         - QuestionOne: How are you feeling today?
-            - h1- with question
+            - h1- with question//DONE
             - Input box
             - sends to database
             - Score pop up alert requiring an in put
-            - Next Button
+            - Next Button //DONE
         - QuestionTwo: How well are you understanding the content?
-            - h1- with question
+            - h1- with question //DONE
             - Input box
             - sends to database
             - Score pop up alert requiring an in put
-            - Next Button
+            - Next Button //DONE
         - QuestionThree:How well are you being supported?
-            - h1- with question
+            - h1- with question //DONE
             - Input box
             - sends to database
             - Score pop up alert requiring an in put
-            - Next Button
+            - Next Button //DONE
         - QuestionFour:Any comments you want to leave?
-            - h1- with question
+            - h1- with question //DONE
             - Input box
             - comment is optional no pop alert is needed.
             - sends to database
-            - Next Button
+            - Next Button //DONE
-- Routes/links in app.jsx
+- Routes/links in app.jsx //DONE
 - Review page will access all the questions and answers
-    - h1 Review Feedback- notice that youre on feedback page
+    - h1 Review Feedback- notice that youre on feedback page //DONE
     - shows question summary/ your inputted scoure
+    - has submit button //DONE
-    - has submit button-  submit button is clicked, save the submission in the database. takes you to the submit sucess page.
+        -  submit button is clicked, save the submission in the database. takes you to the submit sucess page.

 - Submission sucess Page
     - notice that your on this page
-    - Leave another feedback button that resets form
+    - Leave another feedback button //Done
+        - Button that resets form
     -